Finance Digest Feature: Payment Card Security Looking Ahead 2019

-PCI Pal’s CTO, Geoff Forsyth, features in Finance Digest Magazine.
-Read the full feature here.
+PCI Pal’s CTO, Geoff Forsyth, was featured in Finance Digest Magazine.
+View the original publication here or read it below.

-PCI Pal’s Geoff Forsyth takes a look at how businesses will respond to growing security threats in 2019, using technology to secure their contact centre and protect customer payment data.
+PCI Pal’s Geoff Forsyth takes a look at how businesses will respond to growing security threats in 2019, using technology to secure their contact center and protect customer payment data.

 Over the last 12 months, businesses around the world have experienced an increase in the number of attacks from criminals wanting to steal data.
 T-Mobile, Marriott Hotels, British Airways and Orbitz were all targeted, as well as some much larger businesses including Google.

 Although payment details weren’t stolen in all of these cases, details were made available to criminals in some of these incidents.
 This is causing great distrust among customers, and our recent report revealed that it’s having a significant impact on sales, with 41% of UK consumers (and 20% of US consumers) saying they’ll never return to a brand or a business after they’ve experienced a breach.

 Additionally, almost a third of UK consumers said they would spend less with a company they believed to have insecure data practices and a quarter wouldn’t shop at all with a company they didn’t trust.

 So what actions will (and should) businesses take in 2019 to protect themselves and their customers against a payment data breach in the coming 12 months?
 Here are our top payment security and contact center predictions for 2019.

 Customers will wise up to security